martynovsky/twitterBigData/README.md

 # twitterBigData
 Big Data Project using flink based on twitter data.
 To run this you need an API Key for twitter.
-The Analysis is based on five hashtags: bigdata,machinelearning,deeplearning,huawei,trump.
+The Analysis is based on five hashtags: bigdata, machinelearning, deeplearning, huawei, trump.

 # Data Collection
 Data Collection is implemented in TwitterStreamToFile.java.